Warrant Officer Prerequisites and Duty Description

 • Have equivalent experience from civilian sector with US Coast Guard credentials and currently serving in a service component.

-• Four years of documented marine experience in the engine department within the past seven years.
+• Documented maritime experience in the deck or engine department within the last four years.

-• Preponderance of sea time must be on Class A1 or A2 vessel.
+• Preponderance of sea time must be at a minimum on a Class B or other qualified vessels.
+Class A vessel experience preferred.

 • Must have physical profile of not less than 22221 (to hold MOS).